HL7/bulk-data/spec/authorization/index.md

 ## Registering a SMART Backend Service (communicating public keys)

-Before a SMART client can run against a FHIR server, the client SHALL obtain a client-to-client digital certificate and SHALL register with that FHIR server's authorization service.
+Before a SMART client can run against a FHIR server  the client SHALL generate or obtain an asymmetric key pair and SHALL register its public key set with that FHIR server’s authorization service.
 SMART does not specify a standards-based registration process, but we encourage FHIR service implementers to consider using the [OAuth 2.0 Dynamic Client Registration Protocol](https://tools.ietf.org/html/draft-ietf-oauth-dyn-reg).